netobserv/netobserv.github.io/content/posts/2025-07-17-whats-new-1-9/index.md

 [Network Observability 1.9](https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html/network_observability/index) is an optional operator that provides insights into your network traffic, including features like packet drops, latencies, DNS tracking, and more.
 You can view this in the form of graphs, a table, or topology.

-This version aligns with [Red Hat OpenShift Container Platform (OCP) 4.19](https://docs.redhat.com/en/documentation/openshift_container_platform/4.19).
-If you've used OCP before, you'll notice the new look-and-feel.
-Network Observability blends in nicely with this new UI.

-While Network Observability 1.9 is backwards-compatible with older OCP and Kubernetes releases, it is recommended that you use OCP 4.19.
+This version aligns with [Red Hat OpenShift Container Platform (OCP) 4.19](https://docs.redhat.com/en/documentation/openshift_container_platform/4.19) but is backwards-compatible with older OCP and Kubernetes releases.
 For installation instructions, check out the documentation on [OpenShift Container Platform](https://docs.redhat.com/en/documentation/openshift_container_platform/4.19#Install) and [Network Observability](https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html/network_observability/installing-network-observability-operators).

 This article covers the new features in this release, namely IPsec tracking, flowlogs-pipeline filter query, UDN Mapping, and Network Observability CLI enhancements.
 If you want to learn about the past features, read my older [What's new in Network Observability](https://developers.redhat.com/author/steven-lee) articles.